 Pronouns: she/her

-Katie is our go-to person in the “way” we work, especially in areas of program and project planning, tracking and reporting.
-She also provides guidance and insight to other organizations, offering her expertise in developing and refining education and outreach plans.
-Her work at the District allows her to combine her love for program planning and logistics with community outreach and education.
-In her free time Katie enjoys running, biking, and hanging out with her family and friends.
+Her work at the District allows her to combine her love for planning and logistics with community outreach and engagement.
+In her free time Katie enjoys running, biking, and spending time exploring with her family and friends.

-Katie serves on EMSWCD’s staff-led Equity Team, which works to elevate EMSWCD’s awareness, sensitivity, and response to the equity concerns of our communities related to natural resource management and environmental justice.
+Katie also serves as the coordinator of our staff-led Equity Team, which works to elevate EMSWCD’s awareness, sensitivity, and response to the equity concerns of our communities related to natural resource management and environmental justice.
 Reach out to Katie with questions or concerns about our equity work.

 Security Staff